Garmin Forerunner 210

-- The watch is easy to set up, use, functions as a regular watch and easy to read on the screen display.
+- The watch is easy to get set up, use, functions as a regular watch and easy to read on the screen display.

 - The watch doesn’t take advantage of other ANT+ cycling accessories i.e. cadence/speed sensor and/or powermeter

 The watch can also be used as a fully functioning normal watch when one isn’t running since it has additional features which include time, calendar (date/day) and daily alarm.
 It has a slim profile and fashionable look which allows one to wear the watch everywhere.
-The watch has an in built rechargeable lithium ion battery which provides up to 8 hrs of use in training mode and 3 weeks in power save mode.
+The watch has an in built rechargeable lithium ion battery which provides up to 8 hrs of use in training mode and 3 weeks when set in power saving mode.
 There is a manual in its box when bought that gives instructions on how to use the watch.

 Using the watch